influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withDeleteClaim(deleteClaim)
 ```

-Specifies if the persistent volume claim has to be deleted when the cluster is un-deployed.
+"Specifies if the persistent volume claim has to be deleted when the cluster is un-deployed."

 ### fn spec.kafka.storage.withId